 I’ve made food ahead of time and taken it on vacation for years.
 Not only has it saved us hundreds of dollars by eating in our condo or cabin, but I spend very little time in the kitchen and a lot more time having fun with my people!

-Whether you’re headed to the mountains or the beach, I’ve rounded up 10+ delicious freezer meals to make ahead and take on the road with you.
+Whether you’re headed to the mountains (read about our Estes Park, CO trip) or the beach (read about our Destin, FL trip), I’ve rounded up 20+ delicious freezer meals to make ahead and take on the road with you.
 But, first, consider our expert tips before making your freezer meals for vacation…

 Tips for Making Freezer Meals for Vacation